 If you want to change your currency into Rands, the first place is obviously at the airport.
 If you run out of Rands in the middle of your trip, you can find an exchange bureau at all major malls.
 There are a variety of exchange banks which include Western Union, Word Remit, MoneyGram, Travelex, Forex world, Bidvest Bank, American express, Absa Bank and Inter Africa Bureau De Change.

 Conversely, you don’t need to carry cash if you prefer swiping.
 VISA and MasterCard points can be found all over the city.
 Carrying less cash is also a safer and most travellers won’t need to carry more than around R200 or R300 at any particular time.

-Cape Town roads are simple to get used too much similar to any other roads in the world.
-One that is unfamiliar to the roads and getting directions to a destination can simply use download Google Maps or make use of an App called Waze that also give more details if there are roadblocks, Traffic police or accidents ahead.
+Cape Town roads are simple to get used to much similar to any other roads in the world.
+One that is unfamiliar to the roads and getting directions to a destination can simply use download Google Maps or make use of an App called Waze.
+That will give more details if there are roadblocks, Traffic police or accidents ahead.

 Travelling during the day, especially mornings – weekdays you should expect heavy traffic or slow moving traffics in business areas.
-You should expect traffic during peak hours of the evening also, but the best time to travel is during the day and evening as roads are less congested.
+You should expect traffic during peak hours of the evening.
+The best time to travel is during the day and evening as roads are less congested.